luizfernandomeier/hangpy/README.md

 # Examples

-In the 'examples' folder there are some scripts that show in a simple way how to use HangPy.
+In the `examples` folder there are some scripts that show in a simple way how to use HangPy.

 The examples include a simple implementation of a standalone HangPy server that runs on the console.